januszoles/ffmpeg_mac/README.md

 ffmpeg_mac
 ==========

-Install FFmpeg on Mac OS X
+# Install FFmpeg on Mac OS X with Homebrew